 Mobile wallets are most often used by consumers who would prefer to not carry a physical wallet when making in-store purchases, whereas digital wallets are mainly used for online transactions.
 As an example, Google Pay and Apple Pay are popular digital wallets.
 But when used alongside mobile payment services and devices (i.e. your point-of-sale terminal), they are defined as a mobile wallet due to the added in-store functionality.

 Digital wallets, for example, are used through third-party smartphone apps and ensure that all your payment details are stored in one place.
 These apps protect consumers’ data via passwords and encryption (also known as payment tokenization), making online payments fast and secure.

-Mobile applications are one of the other most-used forms of frictionless mobile payments.
+Mobile payment apps are one of the other most-used forms of frictionless mobile payments.

-As outlined above, mobile applications are frequently used as a form of mobile wallet for easier in-store purchases.
+As outlined above, mobile payment applications are frequently used as a form of mobile wallet for easier in-store (or restaurant) purchases.
 But there are other mobile applications, too.

 An example of this is QR code payments.
-QR codes help you circumvent expensive and unintuitive POS terminals by giving customers an opportunity to make contactless (and frictionless) payments in-person via their smartphones.
-That’s why we’ve created MONEI QR.
-Once you place QR stickers around your retail store, all your customers have to do is scan the QR code, choose their preferred payment method and, with the tap of a button, they can finish their transaction in real-time.
+QR codes for payments can help you circumvent expensive and unintuitive POS terminals by letting customers make contactless (and frictionless) payments in person via their smartphones.
+That’s why we created MONEI Pay.

-Mobile applications such as MONEI QR are maintenance-free, easy to integrate, and don't require a POS terminal for set-up.
+Mobile payment applications such as MONEI Pay are maintenance-free, easy to integrate, and do not require a dataphone or POS terminal hardware for set-up.

 📚 Further reading: Everything You Need to Know About Mobile Payment Processing